WoltLab/docs.woltlab.com/docs/migration/wsc55/php.md

 The returned `Promise` will resolve when the dialog is closed, either by successfully submitting the form or by manually closing it and thus aborting the process.
 If the form was submitted successfully `ok` will be `true` and `result` will contain the controller’s response.
-If the dialog was closed without successfully submitting the form, `ok` will be `false` and `result` will contain an undefined value.
+If the dialog was closed without successfully submitting the form, `ok` will be `false` and `result` will be set to `undefined`.

-Within the PHP code, then form may be created as usual, using `Psr15DialogForm` as the form document.
+Within the PHP code, the form may be created as usual, but use `Psr15DialogForm` as the form document.
 The controller must return `$dialogForm->toJsonResponse()` for `GET` requests and validate the `ServerRequestInterface` using `$dialogForm->validateRequest($request)` for `POST` requests.
-The latter will return a `ResponseInterface` to be returned if validation fails, and `null` otherwise.
+The latter will return a `ResponseInterface` to be returned if the validation fails, otherwise `null` is returned.
 If validation succeeded, the controller must perform the resulting action and return a `JsonResponse` with the `result` key:

 ```php